woll-an/robotics-explained/content/inversekinematics.md

 $$y_{O,ee} = l_0 \cdot sin(q_0) + l_1 \cdot sin(q_0+q_1) + l_2 \cdot sin(q_0+q_1+q_2)$$

 where $l_0$, $l_1$ and $l_2$ are the lengths of the links.
+With a good mathematical software solving these equations would be a matter of plugging in the formulas and waiting for a solution.
+However, in this article I want to show you a goemetric approach.

 # Geometric Inverse Kinematics

-However, in this article I want to show you a goemetric approach.
-As the name suggests, we use a lot of trigonometry.
-It is helpful to have the definitions of sine, cosine and tangent in mind.
+As the name of this approach suggests, we are going to use a lot of trigonometry.
+TO be prepared for the next sections, it is helpful to have the definitions of sine, cosine and tangent in mind.
 We also use the Pythagorean theorem and the law of cosines.

 In the following image you see our robot with an arbitrary pose.
 Given x, y and $\phi$, we want to compute the three joint angles $q_0$, $q_1$ and $q_2$.
-I marked four trianlges in the image, a green, red, yellow and blue one.
+I marked four triangles in the image, a green, red, yellow, and blue one.
 Let's look what we know about these triangles.

 ![geometric](../images/inverse/geometric.png "Geometric Inverse Kinematics")

 ## Green triangle

 We already know a lot about the green triangle.
 It has a right angle at the bottom right, the bottom left is equal to $\phi$, its hypotenuse is equal to the length of the end-effector $l_2$ and the corner at the top has the position (x,y).
-With this information we can compute the position of $p_2$, the center of the joint of the end-effector.
+With this information we can compute the position of $p_2$, the center of the joint connected to the end-effector.
 With the definition of sine and cosine, we can compute the length of the bottom side of the rectangle with $l_2 \cdot sin(\phi)$ and the right side of the triangle with $l_2 \cdot cos(\phi)$.
 The point $p_2$ is therefore defined as

 $$
 p_2 = \begin{bmatrix}